remy/remysharp.com/public/blog/cost-of-a-slide-deck.md

 For me personally, somewhere along the line, I stopped asking for a fee.
 I don't really remember why, but there were a few times I asked for a fee, and the organisers said they didn't have the budget (which I disagree with on a fundamental level, but again, [read my other post](https://remysharp.com/2014/03/07/youre-paying-to-speak!)
 I suggested that *instead* they'd paid for my partner and child to accompany me and we have a day or two extra at the hotel.
 Every organiser agreed.
 It's a lot cheaper for them, and they get to keep their speaker.

 And so sometimes the event doesn't have the budget.
 For my event, [ffconf](https://ffconf.org), we budget for £500 honorarium per speaker, per day (and workshops are handled differently).
 If you're a first time speaker or veteran, we pay you the same amount (and obviously cover all travel, hotel, food, drinks, etc).
 It's budgeted for.
-If you ask for more from me, I'll be a hard consideration.
+If you ask for more from me, it'll be a hard consideration.
 I'm not sure, but it's **important that you, the speaker, ask to be paid.**

 ## Hidden costs